Qatar’s Blockade Enters Third Year: Who Are the Winners and Losers?

 In his first reaction, President Trump expressed support for the blockade in a tweet.
 Soon after, however, it became clear that the U.S. official reaction, as delivered by the state department, was neutral.

 Secretary of State Rex Tillerson tried to resolve the issue through intermediation without supporting the Saudi position.
-As result, Qatar remained defiant, and it was further emboldened by Turkish military support.
+As a result, Qatar remained defiant, and it was further emboldened by Turkish military support.
 Before the blockade, Turkey maintained a small number of troops in Qatar as a symbolic gesture of military cooperation.
 At Qatar’s request, Turkey raised its number of troops to 3,000 soon after the blockade.

 Qatar’s Wealth and Resistant Population